GitExplorer1243/PPJA-Redux-JA-Edition-fan-made-/README.md

 # PPJA Redux in Java Assets (UNOFFICIAL SDV MOD)
-Basically the Java Assets version of the recent DGA version of PPJA, unofficial and fan-made.
+Basically the Java Assets version of the recent (very buggy) DGA version of PPJA, unofficial and fan-made.
 Features all of the Redux/DGA stuff in JA.

 Things that it will do: